lmh4686/T3A2-A/README.md

 ![changed first draft](docs/WF-fin-dt-01.png)

-This is the screen when you first access this application.
+This is the page when you first access this application.

 1. **Menu** <br>
    User can go to a page where shows the menu served in the restaurant when click the button. <br>